PennChopMicrobiomeProgram/ITS_PIPITS_BROCC/README.md

 # ITS_PIPITS_BROCC

+UPDATE: This pipeline is depreciated.
+Please use PCMP_ITS_pipeline (https://github.com/PennChopMicrobiomeProgram/PCMP_ITS_pipeline) for fungal analysis

 This is a Snakemake pipeline for analyzing fungal internal transcribed spacer (ITS) sequences using PIPITS (https://github.com/hsgweon/pipits) and BROCC (https://github.com/kylebittinger/brocc)

 ## Installation